sav-che/TL-2/Authors/Büttner, Oscar Alexander Richard {std. Büttner}.md

-> [!cite] BHL link: this entry starts at [page 210](https://www.biodiversitylibrary.org/item/103861#page/220/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 210](https://www.biodiversitylibrary.org/page/33266517) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Büttner, Oscar Alexander Richard (1858-1927), German botanist and ornithologist, born in Brandenburg a.d.
 Havel, secondary schooling in Berlin (Luisenstadt) and Potsdam, at the University of Berlin 1877, studying with Ascherson, Eichler, Kny, a.o., teacher at a secondary school at Potsdam 1881, Dr. phil.
-Berlin 1883, in North Angola and Zaïre 1884-1886 (Kongo exp.), teacher in Berlin 1889, in Togo at the research establishment Bismarckburg 1890-1892, later "Gymnasium Professor" in Berlin. (*Büttner*).
+Berlin 1883, in North Angola and Zaïre 1884-1886 (Kongo exp.), teacher in Berlin 1889, in Togo at the research establishment Bismarckburg 1890-1892, later "Gymnasium Professor" in Berlin.
+**Abbreviated name**: *Büttner*

 #### Herbarium and types